traefik/mesh/docs/content/contributing/submitting-issues.md

 ## International English

-Every Maesh maintainer/user is not a native English speaker, so if you sometimes feel that some messages sound rude, remember that it's probably a language barrier problem from someone willing to help you.
+Maesh maintainers/users are not all native English speakers, so if you sometimes feel that some messages sound rude, remember that it's probably a language barrier problem from someone willing to help you.